BetterHelp Customer Service: Quick Answers To Your Questions

 As BetterHelp is a significant face in the psychological world, you may have some questions about how the online therapy process works.
 Below, you will find answers to questions regarding:

-Billing and payment
+• Billing and payment

-Feedback
+• Feedback

-How BetterHelp gives back
+• How BetterHelp gives back

-Subscriptions and refunds
+• Subscriptions and refunds

-BetterHelp therapy options
+• BetterHelp therapy options

-Hotlines and resources
+• Hotlines and resources

 If you don’t see your topic on the list, you may find a more extensive list of questions on BetterHelp’s FAQ page.

 If you are in crisis, please do not contact BetterHelp customer service.
 Several resources can provide you with immediate support.
-If you are experiencing thoughts or urges of suicide, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
-They are available 24/7 to offer support.

 Below are answers to commonly asked questions about the cost of BetterHelp phone therapy.

+The American Psychological Association (APA) confirms the overall effectiveness of psychotherapy in treating mental health conditions and symptoms.
 Untreated mental health conditions, distressing symptoms, and general life stressors may cause mental and physical symptoms and stress.
 Utilizing treatment is an investment, and online counseling with BetterHelp is often more affordable than traditional therapy.

 Due to cost barriers, many individuals find BetterHelp’s pricing more affordable than options in their area.
 If you require a lower rate due to financial barriers, contact our customer service team or let us know on the form when you sign up.
 We may be able to work with you.
+Additionally, if you decide you are not receiving the value you wanted from BetterHelp therapy, you can cancel your subscription anytime.

-BetterHelp is a legitimate therapeutic service that offers services from over 25,000 fully licensed and experienced therapists, psychologists, and counselors in an online directory.
+BetterHelp is a legitimate therapeutic platform that offers services from over 25,000 fully licensed and experienced therapists, psychologists, and counselors in an online directory.
 Through the platform, you’re not restricted to finding a therapist in your city or state.
 You may also utilize BetterHelp from another country.

-With a handful of professionals to choose from, you may find one you connect with who has the skills, experience, and approach you’re looking for.
+With a handful of professionals to choose from, you may find one you connect with who has the skills, experience and approach you’re looking for.
 You can change your therapist at any time if you don’t feel a match, which may be more challenging in in-person therapy.

 BetterHelp works to make therapy affordable for millions of people worldwide.
 If the pricing doesn’t match your abilities, the company may grant financial aid for those who need additional assistance on a case-by-case basis.
 You may also qualify for a student discount.
+If your billing-related question was not answered above, please reach out to our customer service team, who can help you with your specific inquiry.

-Why Should I Pay For BetterHelp?
+Why should I pay for BetterHelp?

 Online counseling with BetterHelp can be a valuable alternative to traditional therapy for a few reasons.

-Lower Cost
+Lower cost

 BetterHelp often offers a significantly lower cost than traditional therapy.
 It may be more affordable, even when compared to co-pays or insurance costs.